BMS3030 : Professional Placement Year

 Assessment Rationale And Relationship

-Both the report and oral presentation will give the student the opportunity to reflect on their placement year and provide a record of their experiences.
+Both the report and oral/video/blog presentation will give the student the opportunity to reflect on their placement year and provide a record of their experiences.
+Student choose the most appropriate presentation modality for them.
 Both will encourage critical thinking about the project and company they have worked with.
 The report and presentation alongside the supervisory report must be satisfactory and achieve a pass in order for the student to remain on the ‘with Professional Placement’ version of the degree.